 You might even find some Candice Olson lighting lurking in a few of the shots!

 Designer Candice Olson turns an icy basement into a stylish contemporary family room.
 Read about it in the Seattle Times.
 Find your own "divine design" in our collection of Candice Olson lighting.

-Post Update 12-1-11: If you enjoy reading about Candice Olson you may like our designer interview series, where we talk to everyone from David Bromstead to Sandra Espinet.
+Post Update 12-1-11: If you enjoy reading about Candice Olson you may like our designer interview series, where we talk to top interior designers, including David Bromstead, Sandra Espinet and many others.
 Let us know what you think!

 Photo thanks to The Seattle Times.